What is Supervision?

-- Go to Apple Deployments Program page and sign in to your account.
+- Go to Apple Business Manager Page and sign in to your account.

 - Verify your identity and enter the verification code.

-- Navigate to Settings > Organization Settings > Device Management Settings and click on Add MDM Server.
+- Navigate to Settings > Organization Settings > Device Management Settings and click on Add New MDM Server.

 - Give the MDM Server Name.

-- Go back to the MDM DEP settings page and upload the Server Token you just downloaded.
+- Go back to the MDM DEP settings page and upload the Server Token you have just downloaded.

 - You can choose or ignore the settings to add Pre-enrolled device or enforce User Authentication, here.